morg-mov/VRC-OSCCord/README.md

 Your bot should now be online and working!
 Happy playing!

-## I need help!
-My OSCCord isn't working!
+## "I need help!"
+"My OSCCord isn't working!"
 See [FAQ.md](https://github.com/Morg-S9/VRC-OSCCord/blob/main/FAQ.md)

-## Running/Building from Source
+## Running/Building from source

 1. Clone the repo
 2. Run `python -m pip install -r requirements.txt`

 From here, you can run the app by running `python OSCCord.py`.
 If you wish to build the program to use with an executable, you may do so by running `python setup.py build`.
+You'll find the final build in the `/build/` directory.